Skywind5487/tnfsh-timetable-core/README.md

 print("HAHAHAHA")
-print("YOUR CODE HAS BEEN DELETE!!!")
+print("YOUR CODE HAS BEEN ADD!!!")